 (5) The phrase “To a municipal waste combustor or other combustion facility regulated under section 129 of the Clean Air Act or” in 40 C.F.R.
 261.4(b)(18)(vi)(B) is deleted.

-(6) The following wastes are excluded under OAR 340-100-0020 and 340-100-0022:
+(6) Selmet, Inc, or its corporate successor (Selmet).
+The following wastes are excluded under OAR 340-100-0020 and 340-100-0022:

-(a) Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet, Inc., Albany, Oregon, and contained in an on-site surface impoundment, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
+(a) Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet’s facility in, Albany, Oregon, and contained in an on-site surface impoundment, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
+[Note: The petition is attached as Appendix 1 to this rule.]
 This is a one-time exclusion.

-(b) Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Albany, Oregon, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
+(b) Wastewater treatment sludge, EPA Hazardous Waste No. F006, generated at Selmet’s facility in Albany, Oregon, as described in the delisting petition Selmet, Inc. provided on May 22, 2018.
 The exemption is limited to a maximum annual rate of 3120 cubic yards per year.
 Selmet must have the sludge disposed of in a Subtitle D landfill the department licenses, permits, or otherwise authorizes to accept the delisted wastewater treatment sludge.
+[Note: The petition is attach as Appendix 1 to this rule.]

 (c) The exemption described in paragraph 6(b) of this rule remains in effect only as long as Selmet meets the following conditions: